BodbDearg/PsyDoom/README.md

   - Shoulder Buttons : Next or Previous Weapon
   - Start : Pause
   - Back : Toggle Automap
-- In current dev builds, cheats can be activated easily by pressing the following function keys on the 'pause' screen:
+- In addition to entering the original PSX cheat buttons with a controller, the following cheat key sequences are supported:
-    - F1: God mode
+  - iddqd : God mode
-    - F2: Noclip (new cheat for PC port!)
+  - idclip : No-clip mode
-    - F3: All weapons keys and ammo
+  - idclev : Open level warp
-    - F4: Level warp (note: secret maps can now be warped to also)
+  - idkfa : Give weapons, keys, ammo and armor
-    - F5: XRay vision
+  - iddt : Show all map lines
-    - F6: Show all map things
+  - idmt : Show all map things
-    - F7: Show all map lines
+  - idray : X-ray vision
-    - F8: VRAM Viewer (functionality hidden in retail)
+  - idram : Open the VRAM viewer
 - Multiplayer/link-cable emulation
     - PsyDoom now supports an emulation of the original 'Link Cable' multiplayer functionality, over regular TCP.
     - This requires a VERY low latency network connection to be playable as the game's network protocol is synchronous and not lag tolerant, Ethernet or very fast Wifi is HIGHLY recommended.